ad-si/Perspectra/core/readme.md

 - Make algorithms independent from photo sizes
 - Limit the kind of objects which get deleted when touching the border (e.g. only elongated objects)
+- Better algorithm for documents with rounded corners (e.g. credit cards)
+- Mention that file format is infered from file extension
+- Spread range after converting to grayscale